pandaloupe/QsMapper/README.md

        .ToList();

 A basic dao implementation for MSSQL databases is provided in this project.
-Implementations for other databases may be developed based on the framework's interface definitions.
+Implementations for other relational database management systems may be developed based on the framework's interface definitions.

 # Conventions